Holy Trinity Church, Swyre: Architecture

+The interior of Holy Trinity Church.

 Holy Trinity is built of local stone, with slate-covered roofs.
 It is made up of a nave, chancel, north porch, west tower and vestry/organ chamber.
 In the north wall of the nave is a reset doorway which partially dates to the late 14th century.
 The tower has a plain parapet and contains two bells believed to be of 15th century origin.

 Internal features include the Royal Arms of Charles II above the chancel arch.
 The arch is flanked by two painted panels of late 18th century origin which list the Ten Commandments.
 On the north wall of the nave is a brass memorial, with shield-of-arms, to John Russell and his wife Elizabeth (Frocksmer), dated 1505, and another to James Russell and his wife Alys (Wise), dated 1509.
 The west wall has an undated memorial to George Gollope and seven of his children, two sons-in-law and a grandchild, spanning from 1745 to 1787.
 On the north wall of the chancel is a monument erected to James Napier and family by Sir Robert Napier, dated 1692.

 The octagonal font is of 15th century date.
 The church's organ was installed in 1890.
 It was built by Alfred Kirkland of London and restored in 1976 by George Osmond & Co of Taunton.